-Government - wide, balanced budgets are anticipated due to the extensive cost cutting of the previous three years, while the future appears more stable with a smaller workforce and better capital planning.
-The 2014-2015 budget was adopted with a \$17,859 projected excess of expenditures over revenues.
+Government-wide, balanced budgets are anticipated due to the extensive cost cutting of previous years, while the future appears more stable with a smaller workforce and better capital planning.
+The 2015-2016 budget was adopted with a \$21,644 projected surplus of revenues over expenditures in the government-type funds, and to essentially break even in the business-type funds and the internal service fund.